nmcclay/sails-lockit-example/README.md

     sails lift

-visit http://localhost:1337/ and it should run lockit
+visit http://localhost:1337/ and it should run lockit on /signup /login /logout & /delete